 - black to red (constant 5V)

 - brown to black (ground)

-A8 belt buckle potentiometer uses exact same color scheme as VW one.
-You can either cut the VW female plug and connect wires directly or buy male plug on aliexpress and connect them with proper plug.
-(I tried the latter but failed to find the right one).
+A8 belt buckle potentiometer uses the exact same color scheme as VW one.
+You can either cut the VW female plug and connect wires directly, or buy male plug on aliexpress and connect them with the proper plug.
+I couldn’t find the right male connector.

-We don't need Audi seat "internal" wiring for position sensor and seatbelt and can remove it completely along with the corresponding connector and seat position sensor.
+We don’t need an Audi seat internal wiring for position sensor and seatbelt, and can remove it completely together with the corresponding connector and seat position sensor.

-No calibration is needed for the newly installed Audi seat buckle switch.
+No calibration is required for the newly installed Audi seat buckle switch.

 Have to admit that installation was more involved than I originally thought it would be.
 Hardest part was to figure out how to fake (or retrofit) PODS sensors.

 Regarding seats themselves and whether the retrofit was worth the work it took — it’s hard to for me to say!